brysky9654/brysky9654/README.md

   ✨ As a team player, I thrive on collaborating with others to achieve common goals.

-  ✨ Outside the work, I'm passionate about football, tennis, and other sports.
+  ✨ Outside work, I'm passionate about football, tennis, and other sports.

   ✨ I love exploring new technologies and continually seek opportunities to expand my skill set.